 On the plus side, an AaS model is generally regarded as being better for recurring revenues.

-The argument goes that because AaS customers stump up on a pay-as-you-go basis, the monthly bite-sized payments are less likely to make the chief financial officer of a customer have a fit than an annual or bi-annual big licence renewal.
+The argument goes that because AaS customers stump up on a pay-as-you-go basis, the monthly bite-sized payments are less likely to make a customer’s chief financial officer have a fit than an annual or bi-annual big licence renewal.

 Legacy product revenue on the decline – as expected